grapestone5321/Udacity-Python/README.md

 ### 19: 2:29 (018) Expanding NSFNet Around the World
 Chuck Severance

+## 3: History: The Web Makes it Easy to Use
 ### 20: 12:47 Nii Quaynor: Bringing the Internet to Africa
 ieeeComputerSociety